Includes:

 Sets you up to view, listen or edit most common files as easily as possible.
 Most are Open-Source, none are nagware, and except for virus defs and the web browser, none update automatically, run in the background or "phone home" with user info.

-So MS Edge is available, but Chrome is set as the default.
 If Chrome ever gets “locked up” by popups (scripts that tell you that your machine is infected – telling you to call Microsoft at some BS phone #…) I have programmed my installs so that if you press the “F9” key (Fn + F9 on some laptops) it will force-close Google Chrome, and therefore stops all those popup warnings.

 Best media player there is.
 Free, fast, built-in EQ and plays almost any type of movie or sound file as well as DVDs.
 Doesn't track your usage or pop up ads.